Travel Blogging Tips

 Treat your blog like a business if you want to make a living with it.

 To make a name for yourself in travel blogging, networking with others in person at conferences is pretty powerful.
 It’s an investment in time & money, but a worthwhile one.

 When you meet potential business partners, colleagues, and clients in person, you’ll be at an advantage over those who don’t have that relationship.
 They’ll think of you over someone they’ve never met before.

-Collaborations with other bloggers can expand your reach too.
-Maybe you noticed a few months ago I teamed up with Kiersten from The Blonde Abroad for projects in Iceland & Canada.
+Collaborations with other travel bloggers can expand your reach too.
+For example, I teamed up with Kiersten from The Blonde Abroad for projects in Iceland & Canada.
 This exposed my audience to her blog, and her audience to my blog, benefiting us both.

 10: Hire Others To Help